What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 perekis-i-soda.ru

-Somehow, in a circle of friends, I first heard that there is a herb, tea from which, when brewed, becomes sweet without adding sugar to it.
-And I'm not exactly surprised, I didn't even believe it right away.
-“They are playing me in any way,” I thought then and immediately asked Google a question (this is what I always do when I doubt something or don’t know something).
+Once, in a circle of friends, I first heard that there is a herb, the tea from which, when brewed, becomes sweet without adding sugar to it.
+And it wasn’t that I was surprised, I didn’t even believe it right away.
+“I’m being played in any way,” I thought then and immediately asked Google a question (this is what I always do when I doubt something or don’t know something).
 To my pleasant surprise it turned out pure truth.
-Thus I learned what is in the world sweet grass stevia.
+This is how I found out what is out there sweet grass stevia.
 This article will tell you about the benefits and harms of stevia, as well as its medicinal properties.

-Stevia: the benefits and harms of honey grass
+Stevia: benefits and harms of honey herb

-The benefits of stevia
+Benefits of stevia

-For one adult, the rate of sugar consumption per day is 50 g.
-And this is taking into account everything “ sugar world»: sweets, chocolate, cookies and other sweets.
+For one adult, the norm for sugar consumption per day is 50 g.
+And this takes into account everything “ sugar world»: sweets, chocolate, cookies and other sweets.

 Why do people love sweets so much?
 There are two reasons for this: